How Much Does A Gravel Driveway Or Road Cost?

 - With lots of heavy rain and snow, gravel can sink into the ground, which requires adding more gravel once or twice a year to keep it level.

-- Ice and snow are difficult to remove from a gravel surface.
+- Ice and snow removal costs more to remove from a gravel surface.
 Shoveling will displace the gravel, so you may need to use more salt or sand during winter.

 - A heavily used gravel driveway without a solid foundation will develop ruts and holes in the surface, which requires filling in with more gravel.